McCulloch v. Maryland: Significance

 The case is considered an important moment in the development of federalism in the United States, articulating a balance between federal powers and state powers.
 Marshall also explained in the case that the Necessary and Proper Clause does not require all federal laws to be necessary and proper and that federal laws that are enacted directly pursuant to one of the expressed, enumerated powers granted by the Constitution do not need to comply with the Necessary and Proper Clause, which "purport[s] to enlarge, not to diminish the powers vested in the government.
 It purports to be an additional power, not a restriction on those already granted."

-Although McCullough categorically prevents the federal government from bearing the legal burden of a state tax, this does not mean it is unconstitutional whenever a state tax affects the federal government in any situation.
+Although McCulloch categorically prevents the federal government from bearing the legal burden of a state tax, this does not mean it is unconstitutional whenever a state tax affects the federal government in any situation.
 For example, the Supreme Court held in Arizona Department of Revenue v.
 Blaze Construction Co. that a state can tax the revenue a private government contractor earns by working for the federal government.
 The economic burden of this tax may fall on the federal government in the form of higher expenses, but the legal burden does not.
 Therefore, that sort of tax is constitutional.